UcarAhmetMete/Lab1-University/README.md

 # OOP Lab 1 - University

+(the Italian version is available in file [README_it.md](README_it.md)).

 Design and implement a program to manage university courses, teachers, and students.
 All the classes must belong to the package `university`.

 ## R1.
 University

-The user interface (not part of this assignment) interacts through the class University, whose constructor accepts as argument the name of the university.
+The user interface (not part of this assignment) interacts through the class `University`, whose constructor accepts as argument the name of the university.

 The name of the university can be retrieved through method `getName()`.

 It is possible to assign the name of the Rector by means of the method `setRector()` that accepts as arguments the first and last name of the Rector.

-The method `getRector()` returns the first and last name of the Rector concatenated and separated by a blank space (`" "`).
+The method `getRector()` returns a string the first and last name of the Rector concatenated and separated by a blank space (`" "`).

 ## R2.
 Students